‘Dance Moms’ New Season Confirmed, Show To Continue With Or Without Abby Lee Miller

-Over the past couple of days, Dance Mom dancers and their mothers posted tearful messages, tweets and Instagram posts, insinuating that the finale of Season 7B might actually be the end of the show altogether.
-But fans were overjoyed to discover that the show isn’t over yet and the drama will continue with or without Abby Lee Miller on board.
+Over the past couple of days, Dance Mom dancers and their mothers posted tearful messages, tweets, and Instagram posts, insinuating that the finale of Season 7B might actually be the end of the show altogether.
+But fans were overjoyed to discover that the show isn’t over yet, and the drama will continue with or without Abby Lee Miller on board.

 Yesterday, the executive producer of Dance Moms, Bryan Stinson, confirmed the show would be returning with a simple Tweet.

 He wrote, “That’s a wrap on season 7.
 208 hours of Dance Moms programming.
 Season 7 was heaven.
-Season 8 will be gr8t
+Season 8 will be gr8t #DanceMoms.”

 That's a wrap on season 7.
 208 hours of Dance Moms programming.
 Season 7 was heaven.
 Season 8 will be gr8t #DanceMoms